FaultyPine/HDR-Installer-Homebrew/README.md

 Feel free to submit a PR with your own romfs mod there to have it featured on the installer!

+# Usage
+To use this app, simply download the HDR_Installer.nro file from the releases page of this repo, and put that file in your "switch" folder on your SD card.
+Then open the homebrew menu and select the app.

 # Build